CIVA-Lab/Motion-U-Net/README.md

 3. Put your Flux masks used to train the network in a folder called **flux**, inside **data/trainData/** folder.
 Initial 50 images are given as an example.

 4. Put your label images used to train the network in a folder called **labels**, inside **data/trainData/** folder.
-Initial 50 images are given as an example. **label images should be binary mask, where background is equal to 0 and foreground is equal to 1**
+Initial 50 images are given as an example. **Label images should be binary mask, where background is equal to 0 and foreground is equal to 1**

 3. Change inputs and label paths and extensions accordingly in ```TrainMUNet2.py```.